-From the evergreen mainstays to some of the more questionable seasonal variations, these are the denim trends you need to know about right now.
+From the evergreen mainstays to some of the more questionable seasonal variations, these are the denim trends you need to know about in 2021.

 How To Wear